Knauss Marine Policy Fellow

 The fellow must submit an interim performance report and send a final performance report to the home Sea Grant program by the last day of the fellowship.

 - Curriculum vitae (not to exceed two pages).

-- Clear, scanned copy of all undergraduate and graduate student transcripts.
+- Clear digital or scanned copies of all undergraduate and graduate student transcripts.

 - For applicants in a state or territory not served by an eligible Sea Grant program, but applying through an eligible Sea Grant program, a written statement from the Sea Grant Knauss Fellowship Program Manager referring the applicant to the most appropriate eligible Sea Grant program must be included as part of that applicant's application package to the Sea Grant program.

-Each component of the application must be submitted electronically in one or multiple pdf files to Julianna White, Research Program Manager Lake Champlain Sea Grant (Julianna.M.White@uvm.edu) by 5:00 p.m.
-EST on February 21, 2020.
+Each component of the application must be submitted electronically in one or multiple PDF files to Julianna White, Research Program Manager Lake Champlain Sea Grant (Julianna.M.White [at] uvm.edu) by 5:00 p.m.
+EST on February 18, 2022.
 Please use the subject line "Knauss Fellowship."

 Letters of recommendation may be included in the submission or sent separately by 5:00 p.m.
-EST on February 21, 2020 via email to Julianna.M.White@uvm.edu or mail to: Julianna White, Lake Champlain Sea Grant, RSENR, Aiken Center, 81 Carrigan Drive, Burlington, Vermont 05405.
+EST on February 18, 2022 via email to Julianna.M.White [at] uvm.edu or mail to: Julianna White, Lake Champlain Sea Grant, Rubenstein School, Aiken Center, 81 Carrigan Drive, Burlington, Vermont 05405.

 If an application reaches the national level review, the letter of endorsement from the sponsoring Sea Grant program director, required federal application documents, and required Sea Grant budget forms will also be considered.
 Lake Champlain Sea Grant will work with the applicant to complete these at the end of March.